MS in Molecular Pharmacology & Toxicology

 4. English-Language Proficiency Test Scores for International Applicants

-A minimum TOEFL (computer based) score of 213 is required.
-An IELTS score of 6.5 is competitive, with no less than 6 on each band score; an IBT minimum score of 90, with at least 20 in each section, is required.
+A minimum TOEFL iBT score of 90 is required with a minimum score of 20 in each section.
+An IELTS score of 6.5 is competitive, with no less than 6 on each band score.
 For exemption information, click here.

 5. Research and Professional Experience